starknet-io/SNIPs/SNIPS/snip-9.md

 /// Interface ID: 0x68cfd18b92d1907b8ba3cc324900277f5a3622099431ea85dd8089255e4181
 #[starknet::interface]
 trait IOutsideExecution<TContractState> {
-    /// @notice This method allows anyone to submit a transaction on behalf of the account as long as they have the relevant signatures
+    /// This method allows anyone to submit a transaction on behalf of the account as long as they have the relevant signatures.
+This method allows reentrancy.
+A call to `__execute__` or `execute_from_outside` can trigger another nested transaction to `execute_from_outside`.
+    /// # Arguments
-    /// @param outside_execution The parameters of the transaction to execute
+    /// * `outside_execution ` - The parameters of the transaction to execute.
-    /// @param signature A valid signature on the ERC-712 message encoding of `outside_execution`
+    /// * `signature ` - A valid signature on the ERC-712 message encoding of `outside_execution`.
-    /// @notice This method allows reentrancy.
-A call to `__execute__` or `execute_from_outside` can trigger another nested transaction to `execute_from_outside`. fn execute_from_outside(
+    fn execute_from_outside(
         ref self: TContractState,
         outside_execution: OutsideExecution,